learn-co-curriculum/phase-0-pac-2-intro/README.md

 ## Identify Two Core Categories of Code Statements

-There are two types of statement that affect whether code is executed and in what order:
+There are two types of statements that affect whether code is executed and in what order:

 * **Selection**: Given the default order (or "sequence"), can we choose to run